-- 1. The Division shall ensure the following are posted on the Division's website: - a.
-PREA Policy; - b.
-Annual PREA report, for a minimum of three years, to include aggregate data for all DCFS facilities; - c.
-Federal PREA audits conducted within the agency and within state contracted youth facilities, for a minimum of three years. - 2.
-Confidential and personal information shall be redacted from data before being made available to the public. - 3.
-The Division shall contract with a certified PREA auditor to conduct a federal PREA audit on one facility per year, or one-third of all facilities, each 3-year audit cycle.
+- A. The Division shall ensure the following are posted on the Division's website: - 1.
+PREA Policy; - 2.
+Annual PREA report, for a minimum of three years, to include aggregate data for all DCFS facilities; - 3.
+Federal PREA audits conducted within the agency and within state contracted youth facilities, for a minimum of three years. - B. Confidential and personal information shall be redacted from data before being made available to the public. - C. The Division shall contract with a certified PREA auditor to conduct a federal PREA audit on one facility per year, or one-third of all facilities, each 3-year audit cycle.